reupen/columns_ui/README.md

 Use `--recursive` when cloning this repository to clone foobar2000-common at the same time.

-To update an existing clone, use `git submodule init` and `git submodule update`.
+For an existing clone, use `git submodule init` and `git submodule update`.

 ## Projects